-- Parental Substitute: After her parents' death, Diana was raised by her aunt, Sarah and her partner, Emily.
+- Parental Substitute: After her parents die, Diana was raised by her aunt, Sarah and her partner, Emily.

 - The Patriarch: Philippe de Clermont.

 - Playing with Fire: Another of Diana's powers, and one of the most terrifying.

 - Please, Don't Leave Me: Twice: When Matthew decides to leave Diana (albeit temporarily) and when Diana has to heal his near-fatal wounds from Juliette.